-- To receive, consider and adopt the Audited Financial Statements [including Consolidated Financial Statements] of the Company for the Financial Year ended 31st March 2020 and the Reports of the Board of Directors and Auditors thereon. - 2 To declare dividend on Equity Shares. - 3 To appoint a Director in place of Mr. Punit S. Lalbhai (holding DIN 05125502), who retires by rotation in terms of Article 168 of the Articles of Association of the company and being eligible, offers himself for re-appointment.
+- 1 To receive, consider and adopt the Audited Financial Statements [including Consolidated Financial Statements] of the Company for the Financial Year ended 31st March 2021 and the Reports of the Board of Directors and Auditors thereon. - 2 To declare dividend on Equity Shares. - 3 To appoint a Director in place of Mr. Samvegbhai Lalbhai (DIN: 00009278), who retires by rotation in terms of Article 168 of the Articles of Association of the company and being eligible, offers himself for re-appointment.